Elementary

 A Cosmic Education: Inspiring Lifelong Learners

 Between the ages of 6 and 12, children become curious, imaginative thinkers who want to understand the world around them.
-Our Montessori elementary curriculum meets this need by offering interdisciplinary, experience-based learning designed to spark curiosity and foster a love of learning.
+Our Alexandria Montessori elementary curriculum meets this need by offering interdisciplinary, experience-based learning designed to spark curiosity and foster a love of learning.

 Guided by the foundational Montessori principle of “cosmic education,” children are introduced to the universe and their place within it.
 Through storytelling, impressionistic charts, and hands-on materials, students explore subjects such as: